jstockdi-marstone/git-r-committed/README.md

 ## Do's and Don't Development

 This repo is the home of the [Git Do's and Don'ts created by Kenzan](https://kenzanlabs.github.io/git-r-committed), which is hosted using [GitHub Pages](https://pages.github.com/).
-The site files are located on the [`gh-pages` branch](https://github.com/kenzanlabs/git-r-committed/tree/gh-pages), along with details on how to contribute.
+The site files are located on the [`gh-pages` branch](https://github.com/kenzanlabs/git-r-committed/tree/gh-pages), and if interested in helping extend the Do's and Don't please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md
+).